GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 ## Checklist

-* Use standard elements: form, input, label and button.
+* Use meaningful HTML elements: form, input, label and button.
-* Use label elements to label inputs.
+* Label every input with a &lt;label&gt;.
-* Make the most of attributes: type, name, autocomplete, required, autofocus.
+* Use element attributes to access built-in browser features: type, name, autocomplete, required, autofocus.
 * Use `name="new-password"` for a signup password input.
 * Use `autocomplete="current-password"` for a signin password input.
 * Provide **Show password** functionality.